ahmd-mohsin/NUST-Semester-7/README.md

 ## Installation
-To get started with this project, follow the steps below:
+To get started with downloading this repository, follow the steps below:

 - Clone the repository to your local machine using the following command: